uoftgasa/uoftgasa.github.io/markdown/index.md

 ## GASA

 GASA is the Graduate Astronomy Student Association, and all astronomy graduate students are members unless they choose to opt out.
+All members of GASA are encouraged to take on one of the positions below, even in their first year.

 The opt out process is as simple as speaking to one of the executive members (President, Secretary or Treasurer), and can be reverted at any time.

 ### Positions